yast/ycp-killer/README.md

 wrapper.
 Note that sometimes includes are recursive, so you need to find a root of the whole chain.

+Some modules may need to be converted with their private symbols exported.
+These modules need to be specified in the `export_private` section in [module metadata](#module-metadata).
+Exporting private symbols is usually needed because the testsuite uses them.

 Compilation of each file can pass or fail with one of the following error:

   * **ERROR(y2r)** – the compilation failed when running `y2r`